chassing/linux-sysadmin-interview-questions/README.md

 * When a client running a web browser connects to a web server, what is the source port and what is the destination port of the connection?
 * How do you add an IPv6 address to a specific interface?
 * You have added an IPv4 and IPv6 address to interface eth0.
 A ping to the v4 address is working but a ping to the v6 address gives yout the response ```sendmsg: operation not permitted```.
 What could be wrong?
+* What is SNAT and when should be used?
+* Explain how could you login into a Linux system that DROPs all new incomming packets using a SSH tunnel.

 ####[[⬆]](#toc) <a name='devop'>DevOp Questions:</a>